NathanMHouse/personal-portfolio/README.md

 The premium [Advanced Custom Fields plugin](https://www.advancedcustomfields.com/) will also need to be enabled.

-Finally, import the theme's custom field settings by uploading the included JSON file
+Finally, import the theme's custom field settings by uploading the included JSON file:

 ```
 personal-portfolio-custom-fields.json